Cyber security and the need to safeguard digital assets have become a critical concern for businesses worldwide.

-This means that data should not be altered or tampered with by unauthorised individuals.
+This means that data should not be altered or tampered with by unauthorized individuals.
 Encryption techniques are commonly used to protect data integrity, ensuring that information remains intact and unaltered during storage and transmission.

 The availability of digital systems and networks is another critical aspect of cyber security.

 Denial-of-service (DoS) attacks, for example, aim to disrupt the normal functioning of a system or network by overwhelming it with excessive traffic.